-On May 12, 2017, Fitch announced that its credit rating for the outstanding University of Connecticut General Obligation Debt Service Commitment Bonds was revised to a rating of "A" from "A+" following a downgrade of State General Obligation bonds.
+On May 12, 2017, Fitch announced that its credit rating for the outstanding University GO-DSC Bonds was revised to a rating of "A" from "A+" following a downgrade of State General Obligation bonds.

-On May 15, 2017, Moody's Investors Service announced that its credit rating for the outstanding University of Connecticut General Obligation Debt Service Commitment Bonds was revised to a rating of "A1" from "Aa3" following a downgrade of State General Obligation bonds.
+On May 15, 2017, Moody's Investors Service announced that its credit rating for the outstanding University GO-DSC Bonds was revised to a rating of "A1" from "Aa3" following a downgrade of State General Obligation bonds.

-On July 24, 2017, Moody's Investors Service downgraded University of Connecticut's (UConn) Special Obligation Student Fee Revenue Bonds to "Aa3" from "Aa2" with a negative outlook.
+On July 24, 2017, Moody's Investors Service downgraded the University's SO-SFR Bonds to "Aa3" from "Aa2" with a negative outlook.

-On April 5, 2019, S&P Global announced that its credit rating for the outstanding University of Connecticut General Obligation Debt Service Commitment Bonds was revised to a rating of "A+" from "AA-" following a downgrade of State General Obligation bonds.
+On April 5, 2019, S&P Global announced that its credit rating for the outstanding University GO-DSC Bonds was revised to a rating of "A+" from "AA-" following a downgrade of State General Obligation bonds.

-On April 5, 2019, S&P Global downgraded UConn's Special Obligation Student Fee Revenue Bonds to "A+" from "AA-".
+On April 5, 2019, S&P Global downgraded the University's SO-SFR Bonds to "A+" from "AA-".

-On November 12, 2020 Moody's Investors Service downgraded UConn's Special Obligation Student Fee Revenue Bonds to "A1" from "Aa3".
+On November 12, 2020 Moody's Investors Service downgraded the University's SO-SFR Bonds to "A1" from "Aa3".

-On May 14, 2021 FITCH upgraded the University of Connecticut General Obligation Debt Service Commitment Bonds to 'A+' from 'A' following an upgrade of the State's General Obligation Bonds to 'AA-' from "A+"
+On May 14, 2021 FITCH upgraded the University's GO-DSC Bonds to "A+" from "A" following an upgrade of the State's General Obligation Bonds to "AA-" from "A+"

-As of June 30, 2021, the UCONN 2000 Special Obligation Student Fee Revenue Bonds were rated "A+" by S&P Global and "A1" by Moody's Investors Service.
-Fitch Investors Service does not have an underlying rating for the University's Special Obligation bonds.
+As of December 31, 2021, the University's SO-SFR Bonds were rated "A+" by S&P Global and "A1" by Moody's Investors Service.
+Fitch Investors Service does not have an underlying rating for the University's SO-SFR Bonds.

-As of June 30, 2021, the UCONN 2000 General Obligation Debt Service Commitment Bonds were rated "A+" by S&P Global, "A1" by Moody's Investors Service, and "A+" by Fitch Investors Service.
+As of December 31, 2021, the University's GO-DSC Bonds were rated "A+" by S&P Global, "A1" by Moody's Investors Service, and "A" by Fitch Investors Service.